Setting Up a Demo App

 Choosing "Machines" as the authentication subject designates an automated service or system for authentication.
 In this setup, the service makes an API call to the Wristband Token Endpoint at startup to obtain an access token.
 Since this is a machine-to-machine interaction, no ID token or refresh token is issued.

-Choosing Your Client Type
+Choosing Your Application Framework

-Available Client Frameworks
+Available Frameworks

 We're actively expanding our demo app options to include more languages and frameworks.
 Let us know if you have a specific request!